Statutes and regulations

 - Report a problem with a purchase or withdrawal

-Recipients who lose or damage their Link cards must call the Illinois Link Line to request a replacement card.
+Recipients who lose or damage their Link cards must call the Illinois Link Line or go through the online portal to request a replacement card.
 The card will be mailed to their address.
 Their account will be frozen when the card is reported lost.
 When they receive the new card, they will be given instructions on how to call the Link Line to select their PIN number and reactivate the account.
 If a recipient loses or forgets their PIN number, they can get a new PIN by calling the Illinois Link Helpline (1-800-678-5465).

-For active cases, the account will be expunged if it is not accessed for 365 days.
+For active cases, the account will be expunged if it is not accessed for 365 days after the benefit was issued.
+Use of SNAP benefits and cash benefits are tracked separately for units that recieve both.

 Expunged benefits are no longer available to the recipient.
 If there is an outstanding overpayment claim against the recipient, the amount of benefits expunged will be credited toward the claim.
 Cash benefits will be credited for a cash overpayment; SNAP benefits will be credited for a SNAP overpayment.

-Applications are now available online through the Application for Benefits Eligibility (ABE) or by phone at 1-800-843-6154.
-The online application allows a household to submit a single application for multiple programs—SNAP, cash, and medical—as well as upload and submit verification documents.
+Applications are available online through the Application for Benefits Eligibility (ABE).
+The online application allows an applicant to submit a single application for multiple programs—SNAP, cash, and medical—as well as upload and submit verification documents.
 The application can then be tracked using a tracking number provided when the application is submitted.

 Applications may be made by an authorized representative who has been designated by the applicant.
-If the applicant indicates on the application that an approved representative is applying on his or her behalf, the applicant will be directed to this approval page to supply more information about their approved representative and will then provide an electronic signature.
+If the applicant indicates on the application that an approved representative is applying on his or her behalf, the applicant will be directed to supply more information about their approved representative and will then provide an electronic signature.

 Note: approved representatives receive copies of all correspondence related to the person's application and case and must continue to represent the individual until that status is revoked.
 Approved representatives are also bound by federal and state law regarding conflict of interest and privacy and confidentiality of applicant information.

-After an application is filed intake staff will set-up an intake interview and request the applicant to bring in several items, including proof of income and expenses, to verify the household’s eligibility for SNAP benefits.
+After an application is filed, intake staff will set-up an intake interview and ask the applicant to bring in several items, including proof of income and expenses, to verify the units eligibility for SNAP benefits.
 If the original application is submitted online, verification can be, but is not required to be, submitted via ABE.
 If, without good cause, the applicant does not return the information within the time frame required, the application may be denied.
-DHS staff must assist applicants to obtain verification.
+DHS staff must assist applicants in obtaining verification.
 Applicants can also request additional time to obtain verifications.

-DHS has 30 days from the date an application is filed to approve or deny the application, and if approved, benefits must be available on the 30th day after application.
+DHS has 30 days from the date an application is filed to approve or deny the application.
+If the application is approved, benefits must be available on the 30th day after application.
 The intake interview should be scheduled within 14 days of the application filing date.
 Interviews will either be in-person or over-the-phone.
 Applicants can indicate their interview preference, in-person or over-the-phone on their initial application.
 For expedited SNAP benefits, see below.

 Expedited SNAP benefits

 All SNAP applications must be screened by DHS to determine whether the applicant qualifies for expedited benefit processing.
 Expedited benefits must be available within 7 calendar days.
-A household that qualifies for expedited processing should be given a Link card at the DHS Office.
+A SNAP unit that qualifies for expedited processing should be given a Link card at the DHS Office

-The intake interview for persons who may qualify for expedited SNAP benefits must be scheduled the day of application or the following day.
+The intake interview for persons who may qualify for expedited SNAP benefits must be scheduled the day of application or the following workday.

 To qualify for SNAP, a person must be a US citizen or must have a specific type of US Citizenship and Immigration Services (USCIS) status.

 Persons temporarily in the US such as diplomats, students, tourists and vistors do not qualify for SNAP benefits.
-The main categories of eligible and ineligible non-citizens are:
+The main categories of eligible non-citizens are:

-Parents who do not qualify for benefits because of their immigration status, but have children who do, can apply for benefits for their children.
+Please consult the DHS policy manual for a complete list of eligible non-citizens.Noncitizens whose children meet citizenship/USCIS criteria can apply for benefits for their children regardless of their own status.
 Parents who are applying for benefits on behalf of their children are required to report their income but do not have to report their immigration status.
 The online application will ask which members of the household are requesting benefits; anyone who does not wish to report their status should uncheck their name in this section.

-Students between the ages of 18 and 50 enrolled in an institute of higher education at least half-time are eligible for SNAP only if they meet an exemption.
+A student enrolled in an institute of higher education at least half-time is eligible for SNAP only if they meet a special eiligibility requirement.
+Students meet a special student eligibility requirement if they are:

 An institute of higher education is defined as a business, technical, trade or vocational school that normally requires a high school diploma or the equivalent for enrollment in the course of study; or regular courses, including internet, mail, self-study, or correspondence courses, at an accredited college or university that offers degree programs.
 A course is considered a regular course if it would count toward a degree or certificate but the student does not have to be in a degree or certificate program.
 A college or university student enrolled only in literacy, adult basic education, GED or English as a second language program is not considered to be a student under this rule.